djeada/Backend-Engineers-Guide/notes/01_api_design/01_rest_framework.md

-# REST
+## REST (Representational State Transfer)

-REST APIs work with a basic request/response system.
-Clients use HTTP methods to ask for things, and servers reply with HTTP status codes.
+REST APIs adopt a request-response model where clients utilize HTTP methods to solicit information, and servers respond using HTTP status codes.

-## Principles of REST
+## Core Principles of REST

-REST has a set of key guiding principles:
+REST operates on a set of guiding principles:

-- **Client-Server Architecture**: By separating the user interface concerns from the data storage concerns, we improve the portability of the user interface across multiple platforms and improve scalability by simplifying the server components.
+- **Client-Server Architecture**: This principle separates the user interface from data storage concerns, enhancing the user interface's portability across different platforms and bolstering scalability by simplifying server components.

+   I. Non-RESTful system:

+   In a system that doesn't adhere to the client-server architecture, the user interface and data storage logic might be tightly intertwined and reside on the same server.
+This lack of separation means that changes in the user interface can directly impact the data storage logic, and vice versa.
+Such a system is difficult to maintain, and its scalability is limited, as UI changes may necessitate corresponding backend changes.

+   II.
+RESTful system:

+   In contrast, a RESTful system adheres to a clear client-server architecture.
+The client is only responsible for the user interface, and the server manages the data storage.
+This separation of concerns means the user interface can be updated or entirely changed without affecting the server.
+Similarly, server-side changes have minimal impact on the client.
+This clear delineation allows each to scale independently, increasing the overall system's robustness and flexibility.

+- **Stateless**: Every client-to-server request must encapsulate all the necessary information for processing.

+   I. Non-RESTful system:

+   In a system that doesn't respect the stateless principle, the server might maintain the client's state between requests.
+This means the server has to keep track of and manage all active clients' states, which can increase complexity and limit scalability.
+Further, the presence of server-side state can lead to inconsistencies and potential errors in state management.

+   II.
+RESTful system:

-- **Stateless**: Each request from client to server must contain all the information needed to understand and process the request.
+   Conversely, a RESTful system is stateless.
+Every client-to-server request contains all the information needed for the server to understand and process the request.
+The server does not need to remember previous requests or sessions, making the system easier to manage, more robust, and more scalable.

-- **Cacheable**: Cache constraints require that the data within a response to a request be implicitly or explicitly labeled as cacheable or non-cacheable.
+- **Cacheable**: This principle necessitates that the data within a response to a request be explicitly or implicitly marked as cacheable or non-cacheable.

+   I. Non-RESTful system:

+   A system that does not implement caching will always fetch fresh data from the server, even if the data hasn't changed since the last request.
+This practice can result in unnecessary data transfers, which consume bandwidth and increase response times, leading to a slower, less efficient system.

+   II.
+RESTful system:

+   In contrast, a RESTful system uses caching as stipulated by the cacheable principle.
+Responses are explicitly or implicitly labeled as cacheable or non-cacheable.
+Cacheable responses can be reused for subsequent requests, reducing server load and network traffic, leading to faster response times and an overall more efficient system.

-- **Layered System**: The architecture allows an architecture to be composed of hierarchical layers by constraining component behavior such that each component cannot "see" beyond the immediate layer with which they are interacting.
+- **Layered System**: In this setup, the architecture can comprise hierarchical layers, constraining component behavior such that each component cannot "see" beyond the immediate layer they interact with.

+   I. Non-RESTful system:

+   In a system that isn't layered, components may have visibility into, or dependencies on, multiple other components or layers.
+This lack of layering can result in tight coupling between components, making the system more rigid and harder to change or extend.

+   II.
+RESTful system:

+   In contrast, a RESTful system adheres to the principle of a layered architecture.
+This means that each component or layer can only interact with the layer directly below or above it.
+This separation makes the system more modular, allowing for easier updates and extensions without affecting the whole system.

-- **Uniform Interface**: The method of communication between a client and a server must be uniform.
-It simplifies and decouples the architecture, enabling each part to evolve independently.
+- **Uniform Interface**: The mode of communication between a client and a server must maintain uniformity.
+This principle simplifies and decouples the architecture, allowing each component to evolve independently.

+   I. Non-RESTful system:

+   In a non-RESTful system, different clients may have different interfaces to communicate with the server.
+This could lead to high complexity in maintaining multiple interfaces, and less reuse of components, reducing the system's overall efficiency and maintainability.

+   II.
+RESTful system:

+   A RESTful system, on the other hand, follows the principle of a uniform interface.
+Regardless of the client making the request, the server's interface remains the same.
+This consistency simplifies the architecture and allows components to evolve independently of each other.
+It also makes the system more predictable and easier to use for developers.

 ## Components of REST

-- **Resources**: A resource in REST is similar to an Object instance in OOP.
-Each resource should have a unique identifier, typically a URI.
+- **Resources**: These are akin to Object instances in OOP, each with a unique identifier, typically a URI.

-- **Request Methods**: REST uses HTTP methods explicitly.
-These include GET, POST, PUT, DELETE, etc.
+- **Request Methods**: REST explicitly uses HTTP methods like GET, POST, PUT, DELETE, among others.

-- **Response Codes**: HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
-These include 200 (OK), 404 (Not Found), 500 (Internal Server Error), etc.
+- **Response Codes**: HTTP response status codes denote the successful completion of a specific HTTP request, such as 200 (OK), 404 (Not Found), 500 (Internal Server Error), etc.

 ### API Call Caching